AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="lms_statement_api_requirements"></a>
 ##6.3 LMS Statement API Requirements

+The LMS MUST NOT provide permissions/credentials which allow the AU to issue voiding Statements.

+The LMS SHOULD reject statements that conflict with the "Statement API" requirements as defined in Section 9.

-The LMS MUST implement the Statement API Requirements as defined in Section 9.
+The LMS MUST Void statements that are NOT rejected AND conflict with the "Statement API" requirements as defined in Section 9.

 <a name="au_requirements"></a>
 #7.0 AU Requirements